 Above is a book I wrote where you can read 21 CAE writing samples that students sent to me.
 The samples were submitted via my CAE writing assessment service.
-You can submit writings to me to get full video and written feedback, or use this free website to help you.
+You can submit writings to me to get full video and written feedback, or use this website to help you.
 I have critiqued and given feedback for these writings.
 The feedback is based on the Cambridge English Assessment Scale which is what examiners use to mark your work in the exam.

 C1 Advanced Writing FAQs

 Yes, you can write in pen or pencil.

 -What do I do if I make a mistake?